Slow-roll approximation in quantum cosmology: Discussion

 If we assume $b H(\chi) \gg 1$ and $\varepsilon_1(\chi) \ll 1$, which are less restrictive than the conditions for the validity of our result in Eq. \eqref{Sbchi} (see the paragraph on \textbf{Regime of validity of our result} above), this becomes

-This approximation differs from our result \eqref{Sbchi} when $H(\chi) \not\approx H_0^\Re \equiv H(\chi_0)$, where $\chi_0$ is the value of the scalar at the start of inflation.
-If inflation lasts long enough, however, and if the potential is suitable, $H(\chi)$ may become arbitrarily different from $H(\chi_0)$.
+This approximation differs from our result \eqref{Sbchi} when $H(\chi) \not\approx \HoRe \equiv H(\chi_0)$, where $\chi_0$ is the value of the scalar at the start of inflation.
+If inflation lasts long enough, and if the potential is suitable, $H(\chi)$ may become arbitrarily different from $H(\chi_0)$.
 In this regime one can verify that \eqref{incorrecteq} does not approximately satisfy the WDW equation while the expression \eqref{Sbchi} does.
 One way to see this is from the imaginary part of Eq. \eqref{HJeq}, $\partial S^\Re \cdot \partial S^\Im = 0$.
 In the proposal \eqref{incorrecteq}, $S^\Im$ does not depend on $b$ so the equation becomes $\partial_\chi S^\Re \, \partial_\chi S^\Im = 0$, which is not (approximately) satisfied.
-Instead in \eqref{Sbchi}, $S^\Im$ depends on $b$ (and $\chi$) in a particular way. $\partial S^\Re \cdot \partial S^\Im$ now becomes a sum of two terms, which, one can verify, is subleading in slow roll compared to the two terms separately.
+Instead in \eqref{Sbchi}, $S^\Im$ depends on $b$ (and $\chi$) in a particular way. $\partial S^\Re \cdot \partial S^\Im$ now becomes a sum of two terms, which, one can verify, is subleading in slow-roll compared to the two terms separately.
 The equation has been approximately solved.
 Another way to see that \eqref{incorrecteq} is imprecise in this regime is by noting that $S^\Im$ must be (exactly) constant along the integral curves of $S^\Re$ (as we reviewed in \S\ref{QCsec}).
-As we discussed in \S\ref{classicalsec}, these integral curves are the slow roll solutions.
-Though $H(\chi)$ is slowly varying during slow roll, it is not exactly constant, and indeed, as we mentioned, it may change by an arbitrary amount in general.
+As we discussed in \S\ref{classicalsec}, these integral curves are the slow-roll solutions.
+Though $H(\chi)$ is slowly varying during slow-roll, it is not exactly constant, and indeed, as we mentioned, it may change by an arbitrary amount in general.
 By contrast $H(\chi_0)$ is, of course, constant.
-The expression \eqref{Sbchi} generalizes the result \eqref{iSdSMSP} in the case of a constant potential (again, in the appropriate classical regime, see \textbf{Regime of validity of our result} above) to slow roll models, in the sense that the real part of the action is still predominantly determined by the (approximately) Lorentzian, classical slow roll evolution, while the imaginary part, which determines the probability of the trajectory, is determined for the most part by the (approximately) Euclidean piece.
+The expression \eqref{Sbchi} generalizes the result \eqref{iSdSMSP} in the case of a constant potential (again, in the appropriate classical regime, see \textbf{Regime of validity of our result} above) to slow-roll models, in the sense that the real part of the action is still predominantly determined by the (approximately) Lorentzian, classical slow-roll evolution, while the imaginary part, which determines the probability of the trajectory, is determined for the most part by the (approximately) Euclidean piece.

 We stress that our remark about the potential impreciseness of \eqref{incorrecteq1} pertains only to the classical regime $b H(\chi) \gg 1$.
 When $b H(\chi) \lesssim 1$ -- a regime we did not study in this work and where our Eq. \eqref{Sbchi} does not apply -- Eq. \eqref{incorrecteq1} is a good approximation (since the scalar has not moved much we can simply copy the constant potential result in this regime with the replacement $H \rightarrow H(\chi)$). \\